BlackApples/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

 It looks like there's a pretty substantial difference.
-The histogram is fairly symmetric now, when before it was somewhat right-skewed.
-And both the mean and the median are higher than before, which can be expected since we are adding new values to the dataset.
+The peak is larger now, with fewer 0-step days.And both the mean and the median are higher than before, which can be expected since we are adding new values to the dataset.

 ## Are there differences in activity patterns between weekdays and weekends?
 Let's add a new column to our dataset, "day", which will be "weekday" or "weekend" depending on the date.